standingdreams/gmail-ui-exercise/README.md

 # UI Exercise
-This test was developed using Gatsby.
+A replica of Gmail using React.
+This exercise was developed using Gatsby.

 ## Running Site
 1. Clone repository to local system